-- government policy and finance;
+- government policy and finance

-- infrastructure investment;
+- infrastructure investment

-- economic impact of regulation;
+- impact and design of regulation

-- economic development;
+- economic development

-- water, energy and other utilities;
+- water, energy and other utilities, and

 - business valuation, impairment and fair value testing.

-Brad has a Degree in Economics and a Masters of Applied Finance.
-Brad’s experience includes conducting regulatory impact statements, cost benefit analysis, heavy haul rail economic regulatory reviews, capital expenditure evaluations, company valuation, budget modelling and forecast estimates and economic and statistical data analysis.
+Brad’s capabilities and experience includes government program evaluations, legislative and policy reviews, conducting regulatory impact statements, cost benefit analysis, heavy haul rail economic regulatory reviews, capital expenditure evaluations, company valuation, budget modelling and forecast estimates and economic and statistical analysis.

-- passenger rail service delivery options
+- Passenger rail service delivery options analysis

-- Regional Freight and Livestock Transport Contracts
+- Regional Freight and Livestock Transport Contracts review

-- Jilalan Rail Yard
+- Economic regulatory analysis of the Jilalan Rail Yard ($500 million)

-- Inland Rail issues for Queensland
+- Advised Queensland Premier and Cabinet regarding Inland Rail issues

 Brad can be contacted at our Canberra office.